 What is the Difference Between Trading Stocks and Investing?

 What is stock trading?
 What is investing?
-They may seem similar, but in practice they
+The mechanics are similar, but the goals are different.

 While there are many schools of thought, there are two very broad categories: traders and investors.